subhajitbaidya/subhajitbaidya/README.md

 **🚀 What I’m Working On**
-- Crafting responsive, user-friendly Full-Stack Applications
+- Crafting responsive, user-friendly and Scalable Full-Stack Applications
-- Building scalable RESTful APIs with Node.js and Express
-- Exploring containerization & orchestration with Docker and Kubernetes
-- Practicing clean code and consistent version control workflows
+- Writing PseudoCode of Algorithms to make my knowledge concrete and focusing on writing clean and reusable code
+- Working on System designs and deployment strategies as I understand planning is the key for creating.
 - Getting started with Gen AI fundamentals